Geriatric Medicine

 Co-Chief

-The mission of the Division of Geriatrics and Gerontology is to improve the quality of life for older people through the integration of high quality clinical care, teaching geriatric medicine to clinical trainees, and advancing knowledge through scientific research.
+The mission of the Division of Geriatric and Palliative Medicine is to improve the quality of life for older people through the integration of high quality clinical care, teaching geriatric and palliative medicine to clinical trainees, and advancing knowledge through scientific research.

 CLINICAL PROGRAMS:

 The Irving Sherwood Wright Center on Aging is a state of the art community-based outpatient center dedicated to maintaining the independence and dignity of older adults.
-Located on 77th Street and First Avenue, it is the most visible “hub” of clinical activities.
-Here the division provides extensive primary care and consultational services to older people and their families.
-It also shares space with the Burden Center for the Aging (a social service agency that helps older people in the same community) and the Hebrew Home’s ElderServe program (which finds home care for older people).
+Located on First Avenue at 77th Street, it is the most visible “hub” of clinical activities.
+Here the Division provides extensive primary care and consultational services to older people and their families.
+It also shares space with the Burden Center for the Aging (a social service agency that helps older people in the same community) and the Hebrew Home’s ElderServe program (which provides home care for older people).
 It also serves as the training site for ambulatory geriatric medicine – fellows seeking to become geriatricians maintain a primary care practice here during training.

 Mark S. Lachs, MD, MPH